-If you want optimal stopping power from your brakes, make sure you have the disc brake rotors for mountain biking you can afford.
+If you want optimal stopping power from your brakes, make sure you have the best disc brake rotors for mountain biking you can afford.

 Along with the lever and caliper, the brake rotor is an essential and, some would argue, the most important component of even the best disc brake system.
 It’s the part the pads clamp onto, it dissipates heat and also creates the leverage and power required to slow you down.
 So it’s important that you find the best disc rotor for your mountain bike that you can.